-It will take longer than for a valid child but your child will acquire autonomy.
-In the vast majority of cases, he will walk, get dressed and eat alone, can help you empty the dishwasher or tidy up his room.
-As an adult, he will probably not be able to be independent in his travels, have his own accommodation or work in an ordinary environment.
-Even if some people are capable of it, it is on the fringes.
-The majority of people affected by Koolen De Vries syndrome have no idea of danger, of time, which does not allow them to live independently.
+It will take longer than for an able-bodied child, but your child will gain autonomy.
+In the vast majority of cases, he will walk, dress and eat on his own, can help you empty the dishwasher or tidy up his room.
+As an adult, he will probably not be able to be independent in his travels, to have his own accommodation or to work in an ordinary environment.
+Even if a few people can, it is on the margins.
+The majority of people with Koolen De Vries syndrome have no concept of danger or time, which does not allow them to live independently.

 How to tell your siblings about it?

-Quite simply.
-By explaining the difficulties that the child with the syndrome encounters with vocabulary adapted to the ages of the siblings.
-By indicating that yes, dad and mom must take a little more time to take care of him but that they are always there for all.
+Simply.
+By explaining the difficulties encountered by a child suffering from the syndrome with vocabulary adapted to the ages of the siblings.
+By indicating that yes, mom and dad should take a little more time to take care of him but that they are still there for everyone.
 By letting things happen, by not overprotecting one or the other.

 The character of the Koolen De Vries children will do the rest.
-They are for the most part very kind and affectionate, cooperative, in a cheerful mood; they love to laugh at other people's nonsense and make jokes themselves.
+The vast majority of them are very kind and affectionate, cooperative, in a happy mood; they love to laugh at other people's nonsense and make jokes themselves.

 Can my child be a parent?

-Remember, as with any syndrome: the risk of having a child himself suffering from the syndrome is 50% in the case of a single parent affected.
+Remember, as with any syndrome: the risk of having a child himself affected by the syndrome is 50% in the case of only one affected parent.

 What are the risks of having another child also affected by the syndrome?

 To our knowledge, there are two families with two out of two children suffering from the syndrome, both abroad.
-In these two cases, at least one of the parents is himself the carrier of the deletion.
-To our knowledge, if the parents are not carriers of the anomaly (accidental mutation called de novo on their affected child), then the risk is very low to have another child Koolen De Vries.
+In these two cases, at least one of the parents is itself the carrier of the deletion.
+To our knowledge, if the parents are not carriers of the anomaly (an accidental mutation called de novo in their affected child), then the risk of having another Koolen De Vries child is very low.

 What financial aid can you get?

-The 100% Social Security allows you to have all the care related to the syndrome ( and normally covered partially by Social Security) , reimbursed in full.
+The 100% Social Security makes it possible to have all the care related to the syndrome ( and normally partially covered by Social Security) , reimbursed in full.

-A request for recognition of the handicap, education allowances, priority card and parking can be made at the Departmental House for Persons with Disabilities (MDPH).
+A request for recognition of disability, education allowances, priority card and parking, Disabled Adult allowance can be made to the Departmental House of Handicapped Persons (MDPH).

-Some employers also offer financial assistance, flexible working hours, availability days for children with disabilities ...
+Some employers also offer financial aid, working time arrangements, days of availability supported for children with disabilities ...